R Basic

 2. character

-Using the class() function, we checked the data type, and it returned as expected.
+Using the class() function, we checked the data type, and it returned the expected result.

 Using c() function (Not recommended)